rohitcoder/BBB-AWS-S3/README.md

 Now, you are ready to go, it should work on your side!

-For any issues, you can get back to me via LinkedIn or Twitter! 🤟
+For any question, you can create issues under this repo, and i'll try to answer your question ASAP! 🤟

 You can follow me or add me on https://twitter.com/@rohitcoder & https://linkedin.com/in/rohitcoder